itsligo/blog.jkelleher.me/user/pages/about/page.md

 ---
 title: About me
 ---

-I lecture in computing at IT Sligo, NW Ireland.
+Head of Department of Computing & Creative Practices (CCP) at IT Sligo, NW Ireland.
 My main areas of interest are:

 * front-end development
 * user experience